 Science is a core subject with natural links to many other subjects including English, Maths, Geography and Design Technology.
 This allows us to plan and create exciting and engaging cross-curricular topics that encourage children to make links and apply their learning in a range of contexts.
-This in turn provides chances for new learning to become embedded, resulting in children developing a more secure understanding of the key scientific ideas on which they will build in Key Stage 3.
+This in turn, provides chances for new learning to become embedded, resulting in children developing a more secure understanding of the key scientific ideas on which they will build in Key Stage 3.

 At Emsworth primary we are very fortunate that our extensive school grounds and the surrounding area provide us with a fantastic learning environment in which the children can gain first-hand experience of natural phenomena, enhancing their learning and bringing learning to life before their eyes.
-Each year group has a different environmental long term study, whereby they will be answering a question over the academic year.
-This will draw on their scientific understanding and working scientifically skills.

 Here is the link to the Science National Curriculum for Key Stage 1 and 2: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/425618/PRIMARY_national_curriculum_-_Science.pdf

-In the EYFS Science is taught through high quality practical and exploratory experiences.
+In the EYFS, Science is taught through high quality practical and exploratory experiences.
 Children will learn about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one another.
 They make observations of animals and plants and explain why some things occur, and talk about changes.

 Below you will find a copy of the curriculum map for Science showing the key topics covered in each year group.